rogsme/rogs.me/content/_index.md

 In Lazer Technologies we are working for [Certn](https://certn.co/).
 Certn is an app that looks to ease the employers jobs of doing criminal background checks for their employees.
-First, we built an app that acts as a bridge between our main app and criminal background check providers (like the [RCMP](https://www.rcmp-grc.gc.ca/)).
-Now we are working on a scraper for multiple providers that don't have an API.
+First, we built an app called [International Framework](/projects/certn-intl-framework/) that acts as a bridge between our main app and criminal background check providers (like the [RCMP](https://www.rcmp-grc.gc.ca/)).
+Now we are working on [ADA DINER](/projects/certn-ada-diner/) a scraper for multiple providers that don't have an API.
 In this project we are using Django, Django REST Framework, Docker, PostgreSQL, Github Actions and Jenkins.

 ## [Tarmac](https://tarmac.io)
 > July 2020

-I'm currently working on Tarmac on a project called "Volition".
+I'm currently working on Tarmac on a project called [Volition](/projects/volition/).
 In Volition we are developing a crawler that extracts information from different pages in order to build a "super market place" for a specific product.
 In this project we are using Docker, TypeScript, NodeJS, PostgreSQL, Google Cloud, and Kubernetes.

 ## [Massive](https://massive.ag)
 Senior Backend Developer